 Ireland Country Report

-Despite the fragmented political landscape that resulted from the inconclusive February 2016 general election, the economy is expected to continue its strong recovery in the one-year outlook.
-The United Kingdom's vote to leave the EU poses the main risk to the Irish economy in the coming years, due to the strong trade partnership between the two.
-Although there is an elevated risk of an election being called in late 2018, any potential change in government is unlikely to significantly alter policy-making, or the country's attractive tax regime.
-The relatively peaceful industrial relations climate will continue to work in the country's favour.
+Despite the fragmented political landscape that resulted from the inconclusive 2016 general election, the FG-led government is relatively stable and the economy is expected to continue its strong recovery in the one-year outlook.
+Brexit poses the main risk to the Irish economy in the coming years, due to the strong trade partnership between Ireland and the UK.
+Although there is an increased likelihood of an election being called in late 2018, any potential change in government is unlikely to significantly alter policy-making, or Ireland’s attractive tax regime.
+The relatively peaceful industrial relations climate will continue to work in Ireland’s favour.

 Ireland’s business environment is efficient and the infrastructure network is reasonably well-developed.
 Dublin and Cork are particular magnets for foreign investment.
 One disadvantage is that consumer prices are among the highest in the Eurozone, undermining business competiveness.
 Although the position of public-sector trade unions remains strong, barely any mass industrial action causing serious business disruption has taken place since 2010.
 Despite the widespread public perception that corruption is prevalent at the local level, corruption is not a hindrance to everyday business activities.

 Unrest causing business interruption lasting more than one day or asset damage remains highly unlikely in the medium-term outlook.
 Social and industrial relations are highly unlikely to deteriorate substantially over the coming year, reducing the risk of mass protests or labour strikes.
 Austerity measures led to large-scale protests in Dublin in late 2014, while protests against newly adopted water charges continued until early 2016.
 These charges were suspended from June 2016 and are unlikely to be reinstated.
-The government delivered an expansionary budget for 2018 for the fourth consecutive year, ensuring that protest risks remain low.
+The government plans to deliver an expansionary budget for 2019 for the fifth consecutive year, ensuring that protest risks remain low.

 Vaccinations required to enter the country